anthonygraca/anthonygraca/README.md

 <br />

 ### About Me 🚀
-🌱 I am a Software Developer based in Southern California with a Bachelor's in Computer Science with a Minor in Mathematics. </br>
+- 🌱 I am a Software Developer based in Southern California with a Bachelor's in Computer Science with a Minor in Mathematics. </br>
-👨‍💻 I love learning about how to make code reliable, scalable, and maintainable.
-I believe that with a permissible team culture, legacy code can be made beautiful. </br>
+- 👨‍💻 I love learning about how to make code reliable, scalable, and maintainable.
+- 👯 I believe that with a permissible team culture, legacy code can be made beautiful. </br>
+- 💬 My favorite tech quote is from Edsger W. Dijkstra when he wrote "Simplicity is a prerequisite for reliability"
+- 🤔 I’m currently looking for help on developing and growing my [tech meetup](https://www.meetup.com/ucsd-cracking-the-coding-interview/).
+   * Experienced Professionals - I would highly appreciate you sharing your experience and how you got to where you are now.
+   * People New To Tech - I would love your thoughts on how people like me could help you and what you would like to see.

 ![Anthony's github stats](https://github-readme-stats.vercel.app/api?username=anthonygraca&show_icons=true&hide_border=true)&nbsp;&nbsp;
 ![Anthony's Language stats](https://github-readme-stats-eight-theta.vercel.app/api/top-langs/?username=anthonygraca&layout=compact&langs_count=8&hide_border=true)